win32service/website/service_library.md

 ## Contributing

-If you want to contribute, you can open an issue to propose your idea.
+If you want to contribute, you can [open an issue](https://github.com/win32service/service-library/issues) to propose your idea.
-If you can write the code, fork this repository and write the code, finally submit your enhancement by a pull request.
+If you can write the code, fork the [repository](https://github.com/win32service/service-library) and write the code, finally submit your enhancement by a pull request.